alice-mkh/lightbird/README.md

-Lightbird is a SeaMonkey extension that aims to provide conventional interface for Lightning calendar.
+Lightbird is a SeaMonkey extension that aims to provide a conventional interface for Lightning calendar.
 It is based on Sunbird code, and requires Lightning to work.
-Since it's just UI, it doesn't contain any binary components.
+Since it's just a frontend, it doesn't contain any binary components.

-It disables default Lightning UI, but there is an option on Calendar preferences pane to re-enable it

-It does not work with Thunderbird as for now.
-I have changed my mind and will support it later.

 AMO listing: https://addons.mozilla.org/en-US/seamonkey/addon/lightbird/